fli-iam/shanoir-ng/README.md

         * the tests will have to be clean up later
     * The build creates all .jars and copies them into the /docker-compose structure to be used from there for the docker-compose startup
-* configure your local /etc/hosts (for windows, C:/Windows/System32/drivers/etc/hosts) and add:
+* Configure your local /etc/hosts (for windows, C:/Windows/System32/drivers/etc/hosts) and add:
     * 127.0.0.1       shanoir-ng-nginx
 * For windows 7, increase your RAM and set the port redirection for the virtual box.
 * docker-compose up --build